 At the University of Michigan Department of Rheumatology, we do a full workup to determine what kind of arthritis you have in order to determine an effective treatment plan.
 We have decades of experience in successfully diagnosing and treating arthritis.

 Osteoarthritis is sometimes referred to as degenerative arthritis or degenerative joint disease.
 It is the most common type of arthritis because it's often caused by the wear and tear on a joint over a lifetime.
 It is most often found in the hands, knees, hips and spine.
 In the hand, osteoarthritis most often affects the small joints of the fingers and the joint at the base of the thumb.

 Factors that contribute to osteoarthritis include: heredity, obesity, joint overuse and injury.
-Patients who already haverheumatoid arthritis [[link to RA page]] are more likely to develop osteoarthritis.
-Learn more about the difference between rheumatoid arthritis and osteoarthritis. [[link to osteoarthritis/rheumatoid arthritis difference page]]
+Patients who already have rheumatoid arthritis are more likely to develop osteoarthritis.
+Learn more about the difference between rheumatoid arthritis and osteoarthritis.

 At the University of Michigan, we have a team of experts who provide high-quality care for people with arthritis.
 We provide the full range of treatment options to fit our patients' lifestyles and needs.
 Although osteoarthritis has no cure, we know first hand that early treatment can reduce pain and improve joint function.

 Symptoms of Osteoarthritis

 Some of the symptoms of osteoarthritis overlap with rheumatoid arthritis, so it is important to schedule a consultation with a rheumatologist who can diagnose your condition correctly.
 Common symptoms of osteoarthritis include:

 - Pain: For some people, the pain may come and go.
 Constant pain or pain while sleeping may be a sign that the arthritis is getting worse.